JD2112/TwistMethNext/README.md

 1. `conf/resource.config` - for resource settings.
 2. `conf/base.config` - for base settings.
 3. `nextflow.config` - for nextflow run with default setting.

+## Credits
+- Main Author:
+    - Jyotirmoy Das (@JD2112)
+- Maintainers:

+- Contributions:

+## Citation

+## HELP/FAQ/Troubleshooting

+Please check the manual for details.

+Please create issues on github.

+## License(s)

+GNU-3 public license - click to read details.

+## Acknowledgement

+We would like to acknowledge the **Core Facility, Faculty of Medicine and Health Sciences, Linköping University, Linköping, Sweden** and **Clinical Genomics Linköping, Science for Life Laboratory, Sweden** for their support.